 engEx Therapeutic Pipeline

 Codiak is developing a pipeline of engEx therapeutic candidates that may have a transformative impact for patients.
-With initial focus areas in immuno-oncology, immuno-neurology and oncology, we are exploring engineered exosomes in multiple indications, including immune-based diseases and neurodegenerative disorders.
+With initial focus areas in oncology and neurology, we are exploring engineered exosomes in multiple indications, including immune-based diseases and neurodegenerative disorders.

 Phase 1/2 clinical trial anticipated to begin in H1 2020.